caprica/spa-spring-vue/README.md

 Full refreshes will work and be routed correctly.

-Everything else is just like any other ReactJS application.
+Everything else is just like any other VueJS application.

 If you want to disable source maps in Production, add the following to a vue.config.js file in the same directory as the package.json file: